0xFacet/facet-scan/README.md

 To learn more about this stack, take a look at the following resources:

-- [Ethscriptions VM Documentation](https://docs.ethscriptions.com/v/ethscriptions-vm) - Learn how to create dumb contracts.
+- [Facet Documentation](https://docs.ethscriptions.com/v/ethscriptions-vm) - Learn how to create dumb contracts.
-- [Ethscriptions Discord](https://discord.gg/ethscriptions) - Join our community of builders!
+- [Facet Discord](https://discord.gg/facet) - Join our community of builders!